sameerkhatangalekar/urbanaura-frontend/README.md

 - **Payment Integration with Stripe**: Securely process online payments using the Stripe payment gateway.

-- **Responsive Design**: Our e-commerce website is designed to provide a consistent and intuitive experience across various devices and screen sizes.
+- **Responsive Design**: This e-commerce website is designed to provide a consistent and intuitive experience across various devices and screen sizes.

 ## Folder Structure